All My Children: 1970s

 In June 1976, character Brooke English showed up on her Aunt Phoebe's doorstep and soon clashed with Erica over Tom Cudahy and Mark Dalton.
 In 1976, when Kitty Shea Tyler was searching for her natural mother, the show introduced Myrtle Lum Fargate (Eileen Herlie).

 By the late 1970s, the show had risen to the top of the ratings.
 One reason for the rise was the arrival of teenage prostitute Donna Beck (Candice Earley).
 Her relationship with the handsome Dr. Chuck Tyler breathed life into the show and captivated fans.
 Other new additions are the arrivals of aristocratic Palmer Cortlandt (aka Peter Cooney) (James Mitchell), his somewhat creepy housekeeper Myra Murdock (Elizabeth Lawrence), and his overprotected daughter Nina (Taylor Miller), who, to Palmer's chagrin, entrances Dr. Cliff Warner (Peter Bergman).
 Palmer does everything in his power to break up the couple, including telling Nina she is going blind due to her diabetes.
 Palmer teams up with Cliff's past flame, nurse Sybil Thorne (Linda Gibboney), who confronts Cliff about fathering her son, but this is temporary; Sybil is murdered and Cliff is arrested for the crime, which actually was committed by Sean Cudahy (Alan Dysert).
 During the murder trial, Nina is astonished to learn that her mother, Daisy Cortlandt (Gillian Spencer), whom she believes to be dead, is, in fact, alive and living in Pine Valley as Monique Jonvil.
 To everyone's complete shock, Myra acknowledges that Daisy is her daughter.
 All My Children also found memorable villains in Billy Clyde Tuggle (Matthew Cowles) and Ray Gardner (Gil Rogers).

 All My Children had always aired in color since its 1970 debut.
 The episodes were initially only saved for a short time on cartridge tapes and were eventually erased in order to tape other productions.
 Beginning in 1976, all the episodes were saved on cartridge tape and then digitally since the late 1990s.
 A few early episodes were saved on kinescope in black and white, one of which aired on ABC in 1997 on a special "A Daytime To Remember", which showcased all TV shows that aired on ABC Daytime.
 But there are no known pre-1976 episodes to be still in existence on tape.

 Nixon personally owned all the early episodes on monochromatic kinescopes.
 When ABC purchased the rights to All My Children in 1975, it also received the kinescopes from Nixon with a promise that the network would archive them.
-However, that promise was nearly broken, because different sources point out that most of them were either lost in a warehouse fire or were erased.
+However, that promise was broken, because different sources point out that most of them were either lost in a warehouse fire or were erased.
 As mentioned above, a few early episodes survive.